 Whilst many of these lighthouses are accessible, most are not open to the public, and there may not be public access directly to the lighthouse.
 Please check before visiting, and do be considerate, and park in designated areas, especially if they are located on private roads.

 You may also have to walk, and there may be steps and steep cliff edges, so do take care, especially if visiting with small children.

 Some of these places provide holiday accommodation, and some are private residences, so please respect their privacy.
 Many operational lighthouses have a policy regarding the use of drones, so please check what you can and can’t do with regard to photography.

-The majority of lighthouses in the UK come under the jurisdiction of three General Lighthouse Authorities: Trinity House looks after lighthouses and lightvessels in England, Wales, the Channel Islands and Gibraltar.
-The Northern Lighthouse Board is responsible for lighthouses within Scotland and the Isle of Man.
+The majority of lighthouses in the UK come under the jurisdiction of three General Lighthouse Authorities: Trinity House look after lighthouses and lightvessels in England, Wales, the Channel Islands and Gibraltar.
+The Northern Lighthouse Board are responsible for lighthouses within Scotland and the Isle of Man.
 The Irish Lighthouses are looked after by the Commissioners of Irish Lights.

 In addition, there are a number of local harbour authorities and independent Trusts who are responsible for the maintenance and upkeep of their local lights.

 Some lighthouses are open to the public, and these are listed in the Lighthouse Directory.
 For a full list of lighthouses in the UK to visit, another good resource is the Association of Lighthouse Keepers’ places to visit page.

 If you need a list of every lighthouse in the UK, including all of the minor lights, I recommend The British Lighthouse Trail by Sarah Kerr, which is a really useful guide!